-(ii) experience very considerable difficulty whilst walking, which may include very considerable psychological distress;
+(ii) experience very considerable difficulty whilst walking, which may include very considerable psychological distress.

-To qualify under this criterion, an applicant must have any enduring (lasting for at least three years) and substantial disability that means they have, during the course of a journey, very considerable difficulty whilst walking, which may include very considerable psychological distress.
+To qualify under this criterion, an applicant must have any enduring (lasting for at least three years) and substantial disability that means they have, during a journey, very considerable difficulty whilst walking, which may include very considerable psychological distress.